 - Establishment of a Trust Fund for Traditional Authorities

-- Grootberg Lodge Education Fund assists with the renovation of the primary schools
+- Grootberg Lodge Education Fund assists with the renovation of primary schools in the area

-- The same fund provides tuition fees for families that can not afford it
+- The fund also provides tuition fees for students from families who cannot afford them

-- The lodge supports members of the community with projects such as the building of clinics, schools, water points and a community kitchen for the elderly and vulnerable people
+- The lodge supports the community with projects such as building clinics, schools, water points and a community kitchen for the elderly and vulnerable people